somaproject/acqboard/docs/signalchain/signalchain.rst

 Filtering
 ----------

 We filter the sampled data using an 143-Tap FIR filter using fixed-point convolution.
-We use an extended-precision multiplier, 22-bit filter coefficients, and an extended-width accumulator to reduce the quantization artifacts present in fixed-point arithmetic.
+We use an extended-precision multiplier, 22-bit filter coefficients, and an extended-width accumulator to reduce the quantization artifacts.

-The Parks-McClellan optimum equiripple FIR filter is used for a cutoff at 10 kHz; the resulting frequency response (and coefficient-quantized frequency response) are seen in figure \ref{FIR}.
+The Parks-McClellan optimum equiripple FIR filter is used for a cutoff at 10 kHz; the resulting frequency response (and coefficient-quantized frequency response) are seen in the figure below.
 The 143-tap filter gives the required stopband attenuation while keeping FIR-induced passband ripple to under 0.5 dB, while fitting in our allocated FPGA resources.